Greece Moments Greece Moments

 The tower giant Agios Petros

 The dilapidated building dates back to the Hellenistic period and once served as a watchtower.
-Spread all over the island, there are said to have been other pyrgi (Greek towers).
+There are said to have been other pyrgi (Greek towers) spread all over the island.
 The Agios Petros Tower is to be restored in the coming years to protect it from complete collapse.

 💡 Camping in Andros: Camping enthusiasts will also find what they are looking for on Andros.
-Just outside Gavrio is the campsite of Andros.
+Just outside Gavrio is the Andros campsite.
 Stamatis and his team offer 68 individual pitches for tents and caravans on the idyllic grounds.
 A bistro and a pool for refreshment are also located on the site, which is open from 1 May to 30 September.
 More information at: Camping Andros

 For a sundowner in Batsi

-Probably the most popular place on the west coast is called Batsi.
-The former fishing village has become a tourist magnet on Andros and in midsummer the atmosphere here is exuberant, especially in the evening.
+Probably the most popular place on the west coast is Batsi.
+The former fishing village has become a tourist magnet on Andros, and in midsummer the atmosphere here is exuberant, especially in the evening.

 batsi andros urlaub